 To balance the life in India, you need to understand your work.
 It’s really important to know your responsibilities, understand your own motivations, aspirations and see if the job fulfills them.
 This work-life balance needs to be looked in the circumstances of four segments: Family, Self, Work and Friends.
 Each of these four segments is mutually dependent on one another.
 Most people agree that they need to change their work priorities assuming that whatever change they make, will give them evasive balance that they are seeking.

-The traditional Indian joint family includes three to four living generations, including grandparents, parents, uncles, aunts, nieces and nephews, all living together under one roof.
+The work-life balance in India has always been an issue.
+In fat, The traditional Indian joint family includes three to four living generations, including grandparents, parents, uncles, aunts, nieces and nephews, all living together under one roof.
 Although India has a traditional culture from the time that husband earned and the wife stays at home.
 But coping up with the time now, Husband and wife both earns to fulfill their desires.
 Careful planning and personal efforts is the advice for those who want to balance career and home life.

 The Factories Act has provided annual/earned leave of 12 working days for all the workers who have worked at least 240 days in a year.
 If a worker takes four or more days leave at a time, his wages are paid before the leave begins.